What are Levees?

 - Levees and Dams: Technical Difficulties

-- Number of levee disappointments during “Incredible Flood” of 1993 in the Mississippi Basin: 1,575
+- Number of levee failures during the “Incredible Flood” of 1993 in the Mississippi Basin: 1,575

-- As a percent of all levees in the flood zone: 68
+- Percentage of all the levees in the flood zone: 68

 - Yearly property-harm cost of dam disappointments in the US in the mid-2000s: $100 million